jschnab/systems_design/instagram/README.md

 * Query 8: What images are displayed in this album?
 * Query 9: Who is following me?

-To prevent login attacks, we can query recent login attempts:
+To prevent login attacks, we can query recent login attempts to temporarily block an account when too many unsuccessful login attempts are made:

 * Query 10: What connection attempts were made by a specific user in the past 15 minutes?